Shuwei-Chen-ops/Automatic_Theorem_Generator/README.md

 - Check for correct syntax (parentheses, commas).

-- Ensure rules (uniqueness, complementarity, consistency) are not violated.
+- Ensure rules (no identical predicate symbols, no complementary predicate symbols, same number of variants for function symbols with the same name) are not violated.

 - Refer to the error message, correct the input, and try again.